Unicode official site

 const i = string[0] // Similarly, retrieve the character 'i' (the second unit '\u0069')

-// `.charAt()` behaves the same as direct indexing, it may not return the correct character, instead, the unit of the indexed position:
+// `.charAt()` behaves the same as direct indexing, it may not return the correct character, however, the unit of the indexed position:

 const e1 = string.charAt(3) // '\udc4d'